SeriousOldMan/Simulator-Controller/README.md

 VERY IMPORTANT (for users with an already configured installation of Simulator Controller):
 An automated update mechanism for local configuration databases exists since Release 2.0.
 Please read the [update notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes) carefully before starting one of the Simulator Controller applications.
 It might also be a good idea, to make a backup copy of the *Simulator Controller* folder in your user *Documents* folder, just to be on the safe side.
 Also, if you have installed and used a prerelease version, it will be necessary to rerun the automatic update.
 Please consult the documentation mentioned above on how to do this.

+### Discord Community

+If you want to become a part of the small and very young Community for Simulator Controller on Discord, please use [this invitation](https://discord.gg/5N8JrNr48H)...

 ### Main features

   - Connect all your external controller, like Button Boxes, to one single center of control